-In As there is no one official LARP rule book and each group practically makes up it own game mechanics, I’ve summarized some of the most common LARP combat rules.
+As there is no one official LARP rule book and each group practically makes up its own game mechanics, I’ve summarized some of the most common LARP combat rules.

 I came across no contact LARP combat systems, in which combatants pause the game and solve combat with character stats comparison.
 That is not what this article is about.
 We will focus on full contact larp combat in which combatants physically hit each other with foam weapons.

-Obviously there is more to it.
-Read on to learn how to calculate hit points, what weapon and armor does and more.
+Obviously, there is more to it.
+Read on to learn how to calculate hit points, what weapon and armor do and more.

 Larp combat safety